sacgov/personal-website/source/priv/personal-mba.md

 title: Personal MBA
 date: 2020-08-29 17:07:47
 ---
-the world owes us nothing. it was here first
+There ain’t no such thing as a free lunch. the world owes us nothing. it was here first
 Its ths simple if i never try anything i never learn anything Things that matter must never be at the mercy of things which matter least